 Fairy Hill House, Newport

 Sat in the foothills of the Preseli Hills, this former farmhouse offers 12 guests a snug retreat in sumptuous surroundings.
 Spacious yet cosy, the house has inglenook fireplaces, exposed beams, oak floors, underfloor heating and an original feature fireplace with a bread oven. www.qualitycottages.co.uk

-The Bend in the New Forest
+The Bend, New Forest

 Situated in the pretty hamlet of Neacroft, in the New Forest National Park, The Bend is a stylish luxury holiday home sleeping up to 12 guests.
 The house is well located for exploring the New Forest – on foot, by bicycle or on horseback – and there are plenty of cosy country pubs nearby.
 In addition to spacious living areas and a roaring log fire, the house also features a games room with table tennis and plenty for all the family to enjoy.